 A heat pump is a highly efficient device that transfers heat from one place to another (typically the air or ground) to heat your home and water, rather than generating heat by burning fuel.
-The average installed cost for a system in Ireland ranges from €12,000 to €28,000 before the SEAI grant of up to €6,500 is applied, and drastically reduces long-term running costs compared to fossil fuel systems.
+Installation costs range from €12,000 to €28,000 before SEAI grants of up to €6,500, with systems drastically reducing long-term running costs versus fossil fuel alternatives.

 What Is a Heat Pump, and How Does It Work?

-At their core, a heat pump is a device that transfers heat energy from one place to another, rather than generating it by burning fuel.
+A heat pump is a device that transfers heat energy from one place to another, rather than generating it by burning fuel.

 Air-to-Water vs. Ground-Source Heat Pumps